KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the underlying data provider is incompatible with the Entity Framework.

-    throw [System.Data.ProviderIncompatibleException]::New("the underlying data provider is incompatible with the Entity Framework.")
+    throw [System.Data.ProviderIncompatibleException]::New('the underlying data provider is incompatible with the Entity Framework.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.ProviderIncompatibleException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.ProviderIncompatibleException.aspx)